 - Do not go barefoot.
 Wear shoes even in your home to help protect your feet.
 Make sure you wear shoes that are supportive and fit well.
 Click here for Tips on Buying Shoes

-- If you have corns or calluses, call our office to arrange to have them evaluated and treated.
+- Get your corns or calluses regularly evaluated and treated.
+If you have corns or calluses, call our office to arrange to have them evaluated and treated.
 Calluses and corns occur when there is an area that has too much pressure on it when you are standing and walking.
 These areas often lead to diabetic foot ulcers so it is very important to have corns and calluses treated.

 - Use a skin moisturizer daily.
 Pay particular attention to applying lotion to the bottom of the feet.
 Do not put any moisturizer between your toes.
 We have an excellent moisturizer available in our office.